trixi-framework/HOHQMesh.jl/docs/src/tutorials/introduction.md

 ### Synopsis

 Demonstrates how to:
-* Query and adjust the `RunParameters` of a project dictionary.
+* Query and adjust the `RunParameters` of a project.
 * Define a rectangular outer boundary and set the background grid.
 * Visualize a HQMTool project.
 * Add circular inner boundary curves.